-For the main year 7 admission round, if the initial differing applications (one or both) were received by HCC "on-time", an amended joint application will also be considered "on-time" if received before 2nd December 2024 (the late deadline).
-If the amended joint application is received after 2nd December 2024, it will be treated as "late".
+For the main year 7 transfer application round, if the initial differing applications (one or both) were received by HCC "on-time", an amended joint application will also be considered "on-time" if received before 2nd December 2025 ("the late deadline").
+If the amended joint application is received after 2nd December 2025, it will be treated as "late".